Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Ethical Considerations and IRB Compliance

 \section{Ethical Considerations and IRB Compliance}

-All procedures involving human participants are conducted in accordance with the ethical standards of the institutional research committee and with the 1964 Helsinki declaration and its later amendments or comparable ethical standards.
-The study protocol is reviewed and approved by the Institutional Review Board (IRB) at Georgia State University.
+All procedures involving human participants were conducted in accordance with the ethical standards of the institutional research committee and with the 1964 Helsinki Declaration and its later amendments or comparable ethical standards.
+The study was reviewed and approved by an Institutional Review Board.